ivandorte/python_gis/README.md

 # python_gis
-Short examples on how to use python to solve most common GIS(and non GIS)-related problems.
+Short examples on how to use python to solve most common GIS (and non GIS) related problems.

 ### [Python](https://github.com/ivandorte/python_gis/tree/main/Python)